A general framework for Noetherian well ordered polynomial reductions: Confluence and ideal membership

 is satisfied.

-We can observe that $\mathcal J$ has necessarily to be noetherian (or, at least, weakly noetherian); indeed, if there is a polynomial $g$ without complete reductions, the reduction cannot allow us to establish that $g$ belongs to $ (\mathcal F)$.
+We can observe that in order to apply the test implied by $\Leftarrow$ for deciding ideal equivalence (and in particular, ideal membership ) we must require that $\mathcal J$ is weakly noetherian; indeed, if there is a polynomial $g$ without complete reductions, the reduction cannot allow us to establish whether $g$ belongs to $ (\mathcal F)$\footnote{This is the ``flaw'' of Hironaka Theory (see \cite{7var}).}

-The ideal membership can be reformulated with the following definition, which constitutes a central point for the whole theory.
+The ideal membership can be reformulated through the notion of marked bases (Definition \ref{BaseMark}), which constitutes a central point for the whole theory.